The Future of U.S.-GCC Relations: Partnership Amidst Crisis

 East Mediterranean Gas: Transatlantic Cooperation

-Two trilateral processes are underway: between Greece, Cyprus Israel and Greece, Cyprus and Egypt.
-Significant infrastructure projects are being discusses that include the East Med pipeline (Israel, Cyprus, Greece, Italy– the world’s longest subsea pipeline) the EuroAsia Inter-connector (Israel, Cyprus, Greece) and the Trans Adriatic Pipeline (Greece, Albania, Italy).
+Two trilateral processes are underway among Cyprus, Egypt, Israel, and Greece.
+Significant infrastructure projects are being discussed that include the East Med pipeline (Israel, Cyprus, Greece, Italy) the EuroAsia Inter-connector (Israel, Cyprus, Greece) and the Trans Adriatic Pipeline (Greece, Albania, Italy).
 The project will support ongoing dialogue between the countries of the Eastern Mediterranean to encourage continued commercial and geopolitical cooperation and to strengthening transatlantic cooperation.